Anton Troianovski: Career

 His career began as a photographer for the Webster-Kirkwood Times and the Suburban Journals group in Missouri, US.
 In 2007, Troianovski received a travel grant from the Davis Center for Russian and Eurasian Studies for his topic "The New Generation of Russian Journalists after the Fall of Communism".
 He was an intern at The New Republic, Associated Press and The Washington Post.

 Since 2008, he has worked for The Wall Street Journal, where he covered topics related to real estate, telecommunications and the economy in Washington and New York City.
 From 2013 to 2017 he worked as a correspondent in Berlin, Germany.

 From January 2018 to July 2019, he worked as the Moscow bureau chief for The Washington Post.
 Troianovski was part of The Post's 2020 Pulitzer Prize-winning team for its climate change reporting series.

-On 27 June 2019, he joined The New York Times, where he has been the Moscow bureau chief since January 2021.
+On 27 June 2019, he joined The New York Times, where he was the Moscow bureau chief from January 2021 to late 2025.
 He was one of the first foreign journalists who covered the events during the 2020 Nagorno-Karabakh war.
+Troianovski returned to the United States in late 2025 to become a foreign policy reporter for the Times.